Yates Premium Potting Mix

 Enter the email address associated with your account, and we'll email you a new password.

-Most herbs need some sunshine each day and an ideal place is a window box as close to the kitchen as possible.
-Herbs also need fresh air to thrive – they do not grow well indoors for any length of time.
-Although they are not as fussy as some ornamental plants, herbs should be planted in a good potting mix to encourage lush, attractive growth.
+Most herbs need sunlight every day, so choose a sunny spot as close to the kitchen as possible.
+Herbs also need fresh air to thrive – they don't grow well indoors for any length of time.
+Although they're not as fussy as some ornamental plants, herbs should be planted in a good potting mix to encourage lush, attractive growth.

-Herbs with strong roots like mint, tarragon and lemon balm should be contained in pots and not mixed in with other plants.
+Herbs with vigorous roots like mint, tarragon and lemon balm should ideally be contained in pots, because they can behave a bit thuggishly in a garden, muscling out other plants.

-Dill, fennel, borage and sage are larger growing plants which tend to grow smaller when restricted in a pot.
-Don’t grow these in amongst the more prostrate herbs as they will soon overwhelm the smaller plants
+Dill, fennel and borage are taller growing herbs, although they tend to grow smaller when restricted in a pot.
+Don’t be tempted to grow these in amongst the more prostrate herbs, or they'll soon overshadow the smaller plants.

 Share